nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Figure 6.6.2a: <i>Viewing Students with a keyword</i>
 </div>

+<br>:pencil2: Examples:
+* `view -s John Doe`

-As shown in Figure 6.6.2a, once we key in the command `view -s Alex`, a success message will be displayed and Jarvis will auto switch to the `Student` tab, showing all `Students` from your classes which match the keyword "Alex".
-On the contrary, keying in `view -s alex` with the keyword "alex" would not work as the keyword has to be case sensitive.
+As shown in Figure 6.6.2a, once we key in the command `view -s Alex `, a success message will be displayed and Jarvis will auto switch to the `Student` tab, showing all `Students` from your classes which match the keyword "Alex".
+On the contrary, using the keyword "alex" would not work as the keyword has to be case sensitive.

 #### 6.6.3 Viewing deadline for `Missions` : `-m`
 (Wiline)